 - For Income Classes: The distribution of income allocated to Income Class Shares will be a distribution for UK tax purposes.
-This applies where the income is paid to the Shareholder, and also where the Shareholder reinvests income by the purchase of further Income Class Shares. - For Accumulation Classes and Accumulation (N) Classes: Where income is accumulated (i.e., added to the capital assets of the Fund) and reflected in the Share price of the Accumulation Class Shares and Accumulation (N) Class Shares, the allocated income will be a distribution for the UK tax purposes.
+This applies where the income is paid to the Shareholder, and also where the Shareholder reinvests income by the purchase of further Income Class Shares. - For Accumulation Classes and Accumulation (N) Classes: Where income is accumulated (i.e. added to the capital assets of the Fund) and reflected in the Share price of the Accumulation Class Shares and Accumulation (N) Class Shares, the allocated income will be a distribution for UK tax purposes.

-Because the Funds are "bond funds" for the UK tax purposes (see "Taxation of the Scheme and the Funds" above,) the types of distribution described above for the different Share Classes constitute interest distributions and are deemed payments of year interest.
+The types of distribution described above for the different Share Classes constitute interest distributions and are deemed to be payments of yearly interest.